Education in Saudi Arabia: Post-secondary/higher education

 According to a World Bank report, more than 70 percent of the students in Saudi Arabia are in the fields of humanities and social sciences, a figure similar to that of other Arab countries, like Djibouti, Egypt, Morocco, Oman, United Arab Emirates, and West Bank and Gaza.

 According to government data, a total of 636,245 (268,080 male and 368,165 female) students were enrolled in higher education in 2006.
 Among them, 528,146 students (187,489 male and 340,657 female) were in Bachelor programs, 9,768 students (5,551 male and 4,217 female) were in Master programs, and 2,410 students (1,293 male and 1,117 female) were in Ph.D. programs.
 Another 93,968 students (72,199 male and 21,769 female) were in Intermediate Diploma courses and 1,953 students (1,548 male and 405 female) were in Higher Diploma course.
 According to the World Bank, in 2006 the gross enrollment ratio for females was 36.1 percent, the gross enrollment ratio for males was 24.7 percent, and the total gross enrollment ratio was 30.2 percent.

+Saudi Arabia continues to play a central role in the regional higher education, with several universities ranked among the Arab world’s top institutions, like King Fahd University of Petroleum & Minerals, King Saud University, King Abdulaziz University, Imam Abdulrahman Bin Faisal University, King Khalid University.

 In 2005, King Abdullah implemented a government scholarship program to send young Saudi nationals to Western universities for undergraduate and postgraduate studies.
 The program offers funds for tuition and living expenses for up to four years.
 An estimated 5,000 Saudi students received government scholarships to study abroad for the 2007/2008 academic year.
 Students mostly studied at universities in Canada, the United States, the United Kingdom, Australia, New Zealand, Switzerland, France, and Germany.

 The universities in the United Kingdom which provide distance learning in Saudi Arabia include the University of Leicester.
 It has ranked in the top 1% of universities in the world by THE World University Rankings.

 In the United Kingdom alone, more than 15,000 Saudi students, 25% of whom are women, attend universities.
 The large number of students also includes Saudis paying their own tuition.
 The large influx of Saudi students to the United Kingdom prompted the Saudi Ministry of Higher Education in 2010 to close access to the country for further study.